Malek-Dinari/geodesic-potential-descriptors/README.md

 ### Description:

-- **Geodesic Potential Levels**:
+- **Geodesic Potentials Level set**:
   The plot visualizes how the sum of geodesic distances to three fixed points generates concentric level curves.
-These curves are iterated by incrementing \( \mu \), forming a robust global representation of the mesh surface.
+These curves are iterated by incrementing \( \mu \), forming a robust QUASI-global representation of the mesh surface that is **rich in information**.

 - **Utility**:
   These level sets capture intrinsic shape information of the mesh, invariant to external transformations like scaling or rotation.
 As such, they form the foundation for computing stable global descriptors.